kartikgulati/itsme/content/about.md

 draft: false
 ---

-#### I am Kartik Gulati, a 24 year old Web Developer, Blogger, Teacher and Tech influencer, popularly known around the internet world as Wecome2GulatiCity.
+#### I am Kartik Gulati, a Web Developer, Blogger, Teacher and Tech influencer, popularly known around the internet world as Wecome2GulatiCity.

  If you ﬁnd some­one with the user­name ```Wecome2GulatiCity```on any platform, you can be mostly sure its me.